Ready to tackle your anxiety? > Get started with SilverCloud

 - Do I have trouble sleeping?

 - Am I motivated to be physically active?

 - Do I have stomach problems?
 Panic attacks?
 Heart pounding for no real reason?

 - Do my thoughts tend to focus on negatives and the worst possible situation?

 “A way to identify that you may need help is if you begin to notice that anxiety is impacting or impairing your everyday life,” Dominique said.

 Anxiety responds well to treatment

-Even though general anxiety disorder affects men and women equally, 80% of the people who seek help are women, Luke said.
+Even though general anxiety disorder affects men and women equally, 80% of the people who seek help are women, Dominique said.